vanzasetia/vanzasetia.site/README.md

 I recommend using Netlify—I use this platform to host my website.
 There is already a `netlify.toml` file that will configure the build process.

-## How to contribute

-I do not need any contribution at the moment.
-But, I am open to any contribution.
-In other words, you can contribute to this project.

-Here are the things that you need to do:

-- Create a new issue before making any changes (we must discuss it first)
-- Make sure your code-formatter does not change the format of the code base.
-- Follow the format that is already available

 ## Acknowledgments

 I created this website using Eleventy.
 Before I knew about it, I thought it would be very hard to maintain a static website with a lot of pages.
 Now, I manage to create my website and write blog posts.
 Thank you, Eleventy team!